-However, for a closed curve, parameter values are generally not known or provided; as mentioned earlier, it is most natural to parameterize such curves by arc-length.
-Since estimating a curve's total length depends on discretization, the range of the natural arc-length parameter will not be fixed; thus, standardization is needed after every refinement.
-This means that restricting estimation to within one period is impractical.
-Therefore, a closed curve parameterization should not only be monotonic, as we have assumed for open curves, but also \emph{periodic}.
+However, for a closed curve, parameter values are generally not known or provided.
+Since estimating a curve's total length depends on discretization, the range of the arc-length parameter will not be fixed; thus, standardization using a new total length estimate is required after every refinement.
+This means restricting estimation to within one period is impractical.
+Therefore, a closed curve parameterization should be monotonic (as with open curves) and also \emph{periodic}.